M.Sc. in Computing (MCM)

 This restructuring of a popular programme aims to equip software engineering professionals with additional cutting-edge skills to produce high quality software and systems that deliver value to business and the economy.
 Programme participants also have the opportunity to broaden their knowledge base by selecting options, which enhance their appreciation of the latest ideas and enable them to advance and diversify their carer in a fast-changing industry.

-Technologies such as the internet, sensor nets, social media and cloud computing are generating vast amounts of data.
-Every day we create 2.5 quintillion bytes of data.
-To say we are drowning in information is an understatement.
-Yet in this vast sea of raw data they are gems of knowledge that can be used to improve processes and generate value.
-The Data Analytics major of the M.Sc. in Computing provides the students with a deep understanding of the issues, techniques and tools to examine large amounts of raw data in order to extract meaningful conclusions from the information contained in the raw data.
-The students will get acquainted with the challenges of dealing with large heterogeneous data sources and with scientific methods to extract actionable knowledge from these data sources.
+Technologies such as the internet, sensor nets, social media and cloud computing are generating quintillion bytes of data per day, from which gems of knowledge can be extracted to improve processes and generate value.
+This major, delivered in conjunction with leading industry players, builds on the School’s long-term expertise in DA (ModSci Group), as well as its recent participation in the SFI-funded centre (INSIGHT), and aims to provide students with a deep understanding of the issues, techniques and tools, required to examine large amounts of raw data and extract meaningful information.
+Students are introduced to the challenges of dealing with large heterogeneous data sources and with the scientific methods to extract actionable knowledge from these.